libgdx/gdx-liftoff/Troubleshooting.md

 few months for Gradle to support.
 Newer JDK versions have been making it harder to use some long-standing Java features, unfortunately, and will often emit warnings for things that have worked for decades until now.
 If you are experiencing issues with warnings that just became errors, consider downgrading your JDK to 17 or 21.

+**Installing Java 21 is currently recommended.** Java 17 works well still, and was recommended for a long time as well.
+If you are planning on using Construo to distribute builds to users, you will have an easier time if you use JDK 21.

 ### Some older docs mention Gradle tasks using a "desktop" module.